 Following repeated calls from the general public for help to control the nuisance that overgrown hedges can cause, the government has introduced legislation (under part 8 of the Anti-Social Behaviour Act 2003), to tackle the problems caused by 'high hedges'.

 Under the act, the council has been given the power to exercise control over high hedges by way of investigating 'formal complaints' made by the public.
-The Urban Vision Development Control Team are responsible for this role.

 The act requires people to have taken 'all reasonable steps' to try to settle their hedge dispute for themselves before making a formal complaint to the local council.